d-herz/Stargazer-Society-APOD/README.md

 <h3 align="left">About this project:</h3>
 <p align="left">
 Discover the cosmos!
-Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer.
+Featuring NASA API integration through the NASA Open API Project, each day a different image or photograph of our fascinating universe is showcased along with a brief explanation written by a professional astronomer.<br>
+Created for a local group of astronomy and astro-photography enthusiasts, this project can be enjoyed by all.<br>
+Enjoy a different amazing image every day, or spend hours perusing historical images via the provided date form.
+Thanks to the NASA APOD API, users can enjoy featured images going back as far as June 16th, 1995!
 </p>

 <p align="left">
-This informative and thought-provoking project was created for a local group of astronomy and stargazing enthusiasts.
-Every day an amazing new astronomy picture or video with a description is showcased.
-A date form is also provided allowing users to view historical A.P.O.D's (as far back as 06-16-1995!).
 Additional features include user-switchable themes for 'light', 'dark', and other fun space-oriented themes.
 The styling was created with the help of TailwindCSS and daisyUI.
 Future optimizations include plans for additional information on the astronomy society and an event calendar.
-The web app features NASA API integration through the NASA Open API Project.
 </p>
 <p align="left">
 This project was created using frontend JavaScript, TailwindCSS, and HTML.5